leonardodiasc/leonardodiasc/README.md

 Hi there, I'm Leonardo, a web developer currently working at the Municipal Secretary of Planning in Natal, Brazil.
-I have a degree in Development and Analysis of Systems at UniBF/ETEP
+I have a superior education degree in Development and Analysis of Systems at UniBF/ETEP

 I'm passionate about full-stack development, with a focus on technologies like Laravel for back-end development and React for front-end development.